rsc18/tsprediction/README.md

 Completed

 ## Project Intro/Objective
 This repo contains the code base for predicting time series stock data.
-We will be using live stock data and feed them to the NN to train ehich will predict future stock values of given equity.
+We will be using live stock data and feed them to the NN to train which will predict future stock values of given equity.
 We will be using LSTM for training.

 ## Project Description
 * Alpha- vantage: We will collect stock time series data using Alpha-vantage Time Series Stock API.